shd101wyy/Yo/DESIGN.md

 # Language Design

-**Mo** 墨 🐼 is minimal, general-purpose, compiled programming language that incorporates the Linear Types, Mutable Value Semantics (2nd class references), and Algebraic Effects (one-shot, lexical scoped).
+**Mo** 墨 🐼 is minimal, general-purpose, compiled programming language that incorporates the Linear Types, 2nd-Class References (Mutable Value Semantics), and Algebraic Effects (one-shot, lexical scoped).

 **Mo** aims to be a simple to learn programming language.
 If you are familiar with TypeScript, you should be able to pick up **Mo** in 1 hour 😉.